cbonoz/nftvision21/README.md

 ## FarePass

-FarePass is a blockchain application that allows purchase of public transport passes based on volume present at different transport hubs and the number of passes previously purchased.
+FarePass is a prototype blockchain application that allows the purchase of public transport passes as transferable and tradeable NFT's.
+FarePass leverages Circle APIs to enable payment for passes in USDC without requiring a wallet transfer.
+Once payment is accepted, a receipt and NFT are minted to represent the sale of the ticket or pass.

 Pitch deck: https://docs.google.com/presentation/d/1cGmqOf55ByTKShMHQLazUSxSiJTtTT5OTCnxrSor1CQ/edit?usp=sharing